marcosivni/WebHigiia/model/Model.md

-The query representations are provided as 2D plots in which *influencers* are depicted as points through a [PCA dimensionality reduction](www). *Influenced objects* are spirally placed around *influencers* based on the distances among them.
+The query representations are provided as 2D plots in which *influencers* are depicted as points through a [PCA dimensionality reduction][agg]. *Influenced objects* are spirally placed around *influencers* based on the distances among them.
 Users can click on a cluster for checking the *influencer* thumbnail, the group statistics regarding inner distances, and the `Scope` attributes.
 From that visualization point, users can:

 - Explore the search space regarding any particular `Scope` value by just selecting the attribute of interest,
 - Explore faster the search space for non-expected `Scope` values and a larger number of neighbors,